keystrok/prefab.g8/README.md

 ### Why?

-We wanted to make it easy for anyone to set up a new repo for building a phone app
+We wanted to make it easy for anyone to set up a new repo for building a phone app.